Missouri Geological Survey Director: Carey Bridges, RG

 Why does the state collect this data?

-Water use data is vital for ensuring water use needs are met.
+Water use data is vital for making sure water use needs are met.
 In order to determine whether existing water resources will be adequate to meet future water use demands of Missouri citizens, we must know how much water is being withdrawn annually.

 Do other states have similar requirements for water use registration?